 Military families and veterans living in Rhode Island will need car insurance just like everybody else to register their vehicle with the DMV.
 But unlike everybody else, automatic discounts are available to vets and military members.
 Whether you're looking at a specialty carrier who sells insurance only to military members, or a larger company that offers a military discount, it pays to compare rates by shopping around.
 If you expect to be deployed and won't be using your car for some time, ask potential insurance companies if you can suspend coverage and pause premiums while you're gone.

-Rhode Island, which has about 3,500 active-duty military personnel living in the state and 71,966 veterans, offers an online guide to buying insurance.
+Rhode Island, which has about 3,500 active-duty military personnel living in the state and over 70,000 veterans, offers an online guide to buying insurance.
 If you are stationed in Rhode Island, you are required to renew your registration before it expires, even if you are out-of-state at the time.

 Rhode Island Service Members: